volumio/docs/docs/00_User_Manual/00_Quick_Start_Guide.md

 Volumio can display its UI on any attached HDMI display.
 * There is native support on the X86 Platform, just plug in a screen.
 * On other platforms (Raspberry PI, UDOO, Odroid, Pine64 etc) the feature is disabled by default, for performance reasons.
-* However you can enable it on these platforms by installing the "Touch Display " plugin
+* However you can enable it on these platforms by installing the "Touch Display" plugin
   * Please make sure there are no keyboards or mice connected to your Volumio device before installing the plugin.
 You can reattach them after installation.
   * To install the plugin, navigate to Settings -> Plugins, click on the "Miscellanea" category and install the "Touch Display" plugin.
 On some devices this might take up to 10 minutes.
   * After the plugin has successfully installed, enable it and you will see the UI on the HDMI connected display (or the official Rasperry PI display, if present)